rexrainbow/phaser3-rex-notes/docs/docs/ui-textarea.md

 - `textWidth` : Fixed width of text game object.
 Set `undefined` to ignore this feature.
 - `textHeight` : Fixed height of text game object.
 Set `undefined` to ignore this feature.
 - `textMask` :
     - `false` : Crop text game object.
-Default behavior.
+Default behavior if text game object has `setCrop` method.
     - `true` : Apply mask on text to crop text game object.
+Default behavior if text game object does not have `setCrop` method (ex. bitmaptext game object).
 - `slider` : Componments of slider, optional.
     - `slider.background` : Game object of slider background, optional.
     - `slider.track` : Game object of track.